AcePugh/AcePugh.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a postdoctoral research scientist at the USDA-ARS.
+My mission is to use remote sensing and artificial intelligence tools to augment the breeding and production of key crop species.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I use a wide range of remote sensing tools such as small unoccupied aircraft systems (sUAS), or "drones", satellite imagery, and field-based proximal sensors.
+Once these data are collected, I use machine learning techniques to estimate or predict key traits including yield, drought tolerance, quality, and more.

-        Please reach out to collaborate 😃
+        Please contact me if you're interested in collaborating 😃
     design:
       columns: '1'
   - block: collection